ethereum/EIPs/EIPS/eip-xx.md

 ## Rationale

 ### Solidity Keywords to Java Dependency conversion process:
 The `uint` keyword in Solidity essentially represents a pre-packaged library containing a 256 bit byte.
-In Java, a dependency was created to suplement for the Solidity keyword as follows:
+In Java, a dependency is created to suplement for the Solidity keyword as follows:

 ##### `Uint256` Java Dependency (in place of `uint` Solidity Keyword) example:
 ```java